Polyhedral Enclosures: An Efficient Combinatorial Abstraction for Nonlinear Neural Feedback Systems: Conclusions

 Now, we define the point set $\pset$ to be the set of all endpoints of line segments in the piecewise-linear functions $L$ and $U$ on the interval $[a,b]$ (including $a$ and $b$ themselves).
-A bounding set enclosing $f$ is then:
+A bounding set enclosing $f$ is then: $\vset := \langle 1,\pset, L^{\pset}, U^{\pset} \rangle$. \textbf{We differ from OVERTVerify in how we generalize to multivariate functions.} OVERTVerify bounds multivariate functions using implicit relationships between variables, treating rational operations as constraints and thereby discarding polyhedral structure in higher dimensions.
+In contrast, our approach prioritizes preserving this polyhedral structure.
+We achieve this by exploiting the notion of composition, which we describe in the following section.